anthonyJamRau/Transfer-Learning-for-Cancer-Detection/README.md

 ### Instructions for Using the Models

+1. Download the zip files from [this Google Drive folder](https://drive.google.com/drive/folders/1DgCZn3C6yaeGEUnvJTnDEKkcK7UU0XQJ?usp=sharing) (the files were too big to add to git.)
-1. Unzip the four zip files.
+2. Unzip the four zip files.
 There should be two AlexNet, two VGG19 models.
-2. Download the BreaKHis_V1 dataset and have the following file structure:
+3. Download the BreaKHis_V1 dataset and have the following file structure:
     ```
     .
     └── models/